 In the case of ERP pricing models, any cost consideration can offer a daunting challenge whether it’s a first systems purchase, an active operational upgrade, or a holistic migration from one platform to another.
-In order to insure that effective value formulas are applied, consider a purchase that reflects the scale of an enterprise first.
-Especially when you consider that less is more, particularly in the case of small business technology.
+In order to ensure that effective value formulas are applied, consider a purchase that reflects the scale of an enterprise first.
+Especially when you consider that less is more - particularly in the case of small business technology.

-Nevertheless, in today’s typical ERP purchase landscape there are two typically accepted models to choose from.
-These include; local server-centric, sometimes known as on-premise systems (OPS), and the Software as a Service model (SaaS), sometimes more colloquially referred to as Cloud-based.
+Nevertheless, in today’s typical ERP purchase landscape, there are two typically accepted models to choose from.
+These include; local server-centric, often known as on-premise systems (OPS), and the software as a service model (SaaS), more colloquially referred to as cloud-based.
 Each model offers advantages and disadvantages; however, a consideration of enterprise scale should again apply at the outset of any business deliberation.
 Please bear in mind that there are also hybridized legacy client/server/web-based ERP price models available, however, for the purposes of this article, simplicity would appear to be the best course of action.

 ERP SaaS subscription

 On the downside, speed of growth breeds complexity that can lead to potential resource cost spikes driven by rapid and consequent growth.
-The impact is simple, while the system itself may be efficiently paid for, managing any new activity typically requires more well-trained people doing more things on the system; and to a point good people clearly ain’t cheap by any means.
+The impact is simple, while the system itself may be efficiently paid for, managing any new activity typically requires more well-trained people doing more things on the system; and to a point, good people clearly aren’t cheap by any means.

 To conclude, the differences between each ERP pricing model are primarily driven by scale first, followed by cost metrics associated with outlay for licensing and hard infrastructure development.
 Downstream of the initial implementation costs other internal IT and ERP management calculations apply as well, but we can leave those topics for another time.